signalpillar/crawler/README.md

 ## Initialization

-To install dependencies in `virtualenv` and run tests use make
+To install dependencies in `virtualenv` and run tests use

-    make bootstrap
+    start_from_scratch.sh

 ## Running tests